Red Flag 1-class locomotive: Red Flag 2 (붉은기2)

 The original design underwent a number of improvements, including a redesign of the body work; the new design had a square front end and square cab windows; this new design was given the name Red Flag 2 (붉은기2, Pulg'ŭn'gi 2).
 Like the later style of the Red Flag 1, the Red Flag 2 also had fluting on both the skirting and the carbody sides, and were painted in the standard livery of light blue over dark green.
 Red Flag 2-class unit number 5385, with the later-style square cab, was built in 1980.
+It also shares a close resemblance with the China Railways DF8.